5 minute grace period parking ticket conundrums

 How to apply the grace period rule to parking signs with specific hour limits

 The 5 minute grace period is added to the beginning of a rule change on a parking sign with specific hour limits.
 Joe parked his car legally at 9:00 a.m. (prior to the rule change at 10:00 a.m.).
 At 10:00 a.m.
-Joe’s parking space turned into a deadly expensive parking space.
+Joe’s parking space turned into an expensive parking space.
 Thanks to the generosity of Mayor Bloomberg and the NYC DOF, Joe has 5 minutes past the time his parking space morphed into the killing fields to move his car.

 A parking ticket warrior is prohibited from issuing a parking ticket until 10:06 a.m.